biosaxs-dev/molass-develop/chapters/08/documentation.md

 ## Documents to be maintained

-We have the following documents to be maintained.
+We have the following documents to maintain.

 |No |   Document Name           |    Tool    |
 |:-:|:--------------------------|:-----------|